dominiksalvet/asus-fan-control/CONTRIBUTING.md

 The development of this project is published on [this website](https://gitlab.com/dominiksalvet/asus-fan-control) and **everyone is welcome to contribute**.
 Here is described how.

+## Testing a new notebook model

+If you are about to test an ASUS notebook model that hasn't been tested before, you should know that **none of asus-fan-control authors is responsible for possible damage** that it can cause to your device because the program uses ACPI calls and it modifies data on some addresses.
+Nevertheless, target addresses should be set to their default values on tested models when rebooting the system.

+Provided you are aware of the fact above and the program is working on your device, try to find the best temperature configuration for your device using the `sudo asus-fan-control -set-temps:<numbers>` command.
+Then follow the steps described in the [Suggestions](#suggestions) section and add the outputs of `sudo asus-fan-control -get-temps` and `sudo dmidecode -s system-product-name` commands to the issue text.

 ## Suggestions

 If you have any suggestions on development of the project, follow these steps: